 I try not to watch or read news.
 Haven’t for many years now.
 I don’t believe there is such a thing anymore, in the proper sense: a factual account of events.
 The chief currency with which our current media ecosystem traffics is simply outrage.
 So I decided that if I was to be outraged, or afraid, or indignant, I would do so on my own terms.
-I have yet to reconcile this voluntary blackout, with my belief that an uninformed or misinformed citizenry is a grave threat to democracy.
-But that is a topic for another time.

 “TERROR IN LAS VEGAS”